Administrative hearing of William McAndrew: Frederick Bausman

 On October 20, 1927, Frederick Bausman, a former justice of the Supreme Court of Pennsylvania, testified as the chief witness.
 In his testimony, Bausman did not once mention McAndrew's name.
 Bausman also declared, "I know nothing of your local school books."
-He did not mention of McAndrew or Chicago schools, outside of praising the stance taken by Mayor Thompson.
+Not only did he not mention of McAndrew, but he also did not mention Chicago schools outside of praising the stance taken by Mayor Thompson.
 Instead of focusing on McAndrew and Chicago schools, Bausman's testimony instead focused on alleging British propaganda was of great threat to the United States in general.
 He accused the American Library Association of being an agent of propaganda, alleging that its Canadian president George Locke had been the director of propaganda for the British Government during World War I. Bauman also attacked the English-Speaking Union.
 Bausman stated that, "wealthy classes in Europe have tremendous influence at Columbia and Princeton universities," implying that wealthy Europeans had led an effort that saw pro-British textbooks written at these American universities.

-Bausman attacked the United Kingdom for having "beguiled" the United States into entering World War I. Rigeimer, in examining Bausman, got Bausman to state that he was born in Pittsburgh and had a British mother in an effort to assuage any allegations that Bausman was a German sympathizer.
+Bausman attacked the United Kingdom for having "beguiled" the United States into entering World War I. Rigeimer, in examining Bausman, had him state that he was born in Pittsburgh and had a British mother in an effort to assuage any allegations that Bausman was a German sympathizer.